-- The haul road will be relocated to the southern portion of the work authority (to provide access to the resource in the northern portion for extraction) - There is no geological fault in the vicinity of the new haul road - The nearest sensitive location is now 250m away.
+- The haul road will be relocated to the southern portion of the work plan area (to provide access to additional reserves to the north) - There is a geological fault in the vicinity of the new haul road - The nearest sensitive location is now 250m away.

-There is a change to risk as the relocated haul road will result in a new or changed quarrying hazard that poses a significant increase of risk to the environment, any member of the public or to land, property or infrastructure in the vicinity of the relocated haul road.
+There is a change to risk as the relocated haul road will result in a new or changed mining hazard that poses a significant increase of risk to the environment, any member of the public or to land, property or infrastructure in the vicinity of the relocated haul road.